2014 Summer Movie Pool|

 This is a contest where players rank the top 10 box-officegrossing films of the summer season, in order.
 Only those films released during the summer season are eligible, and only the money they gross during the summer season counts.

 Important Dates OR When exactly does "summer" begin and end?

 When the Summer Movie Pool began back in the early 1990s, the summer movie season started on May 31st.
 The studios have decided otherwise in the intervening years, and since we follow them like sheep, the summer season now begins the first full weekend in May.

-For 2013 SMP this means films released on May 3rd weekend are eligible.
-Those released on April 26th weekend are NOT eligible.
+For 2014 SMP this means films released on May 2nd weekend are eligible.
+Those released on the previous weekend, April 25th weekend are NOT eligible.
 If you have a question about a film's eligibility, ask before you submit your picks.
 All films released from the first full weekend in May through to Labor Day are eligible for the contest, and all the money those films make within that period in the North American theatrical market will count.

 Info about Entries: